Shred Security researchers are experts in Cosmos security (SDK, CometBFT, IBC, custom modules). Contact us for security reviews.

 4. State corrupts, halting module.

-Impact: Multi-escrow drains; $3M loss (medium severity).
+Impact: Multi-escrow drains (medium severity).

 Recommendations: